morikuni-keiichi/BA-NRSOR_F90/readme.md

 possible values are
 -- `0`: turn off the automatic parameter tuning
 -- `1`: turn on it.
+The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart or specified by you.

 - `--nin=`: Nonnegative integer
 This option determines the